zfaustk/KHGraphDB/CONTRIBUTING.md

 # Contributing

-KHGraphDB is a C# 5 / .NET 4.5 library.
-No NuGet packages in the kernel.
-Tests are a console runner, also BCL only.
+KHGraphDB 3.x is Rust 1.5.
+The C# kernel in csharp/ is frozen.

+- rustc 1.5.
+No edition key.
+No question-mark operator.
+- No crates.io dependencies in the kernel.
 - One idea per commit.
-- Conventional subject, a body that says why.
+A body that says why.
-- Add a test when you change behaviour.
 - Type is an object.
-Do not turn it into a string.

-Build `KHGraphDB.sln` in Visual Studio 2013.
-Run `KHGraphDB.Tests.exe`.

-The C# kernel is frozen at 2.2.1.
+KHID is the pointer.
+- `cargo test` is the gate.

 Do not add C# 6.
+Do not flatten Type into a string.